Zhihong9863/Data-Sync-Hub/README.md

 2. Upload a file and input text using the web UI.

 ## AWS Configuration and Automation Flow

+**Note: Any naming prefix with `fovus` below is for personal preference only.
+Please modify any of your names when naming**

 1. S3 Bucket & DynamoDB Table:
    - A unique `S3 Bucket` is automatically created when you start the project and upload files, identified by a `UUID`.